gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/personal-access-token-feature-gij-cloud.md

 <img src='/wp-content/uploads/gij-gitcloud-user-settings-def-repo-search.png' style='margin:25px auto;max-width:100%;display:block;' />

-Use the search bar (using the search criteria) to only list the names of the git integration to work on and assign a personal access token for the selected git integration and/or configure PAT in the git service.
+Use the search bar to filter the list by git integration name.
+This helps you find and select the integration you want to assign a personal access token to.

 &nbsp;

 ## Setting up your personal access token

-Click the **Setup your PAT** label to open the setup dialog and paste in the personal access token that was generated from the git service web portal.
+Click **Setup your PAT** to open the setup dialog and paste your personal access token from the git service web portal.

 <img src='/wp-content/uploads/gij-gitcloud-user-settings-pat-feature-cfg-dlg.png' style='margin:25px auto;max-width:100%;display:block;' />